Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Since then, saying cheese has become a common phrase for people to utter when getting their picture taken.
 That simple command is meant to elicit a smile.
 Saying "cheese" spreads a smile across anyone’s face no matter whether the subject is an adult or a child.

 At the beginning of the 1900s, celebrities began to have their photos taken on the red carpet and at other places.
+They all smile because they know their pictures will be seen around the world in the media.
+Therefore, they want to look their best.
+Saying "cheese" will make them have a smile on the faces.

 Other Words to Say